By: Marilyn L. Davis

 Then we decided to look at the slogans and see if we understood its implication.
-You can discover if you are only repeating something that sounds good.
-Do you ever:
+You can discover if you are only repeating something that sounds good by asking yourself, do you ever:

 - Quote the slogan in a sing-song voice or like a question and not a statement:

 - Question why anyone is asking you for further clarification?